kwonus/AV-Engine/README.md

 I have adopted the objective of the 47 original AV translators.
 Inspired by those before me, I want ***to make God's holy Truth to be yet more and more known!*** Four centuries later, it resonates as if it had been spoken only yesterday.
 While it is a lofty goal, I embrace it wholeheartedly!
 With all of the features of Digital-AV exposed via Quelle, it enables any user to stay primitive, or search with deep nuances of language.
 It finds bible verses, whether queries be simple or complex.
 Leveraging this framework, developers are empowered with an intuitive command language.
 Digital-AV manifests the most trustworthy English text that God has yet availed to mankind [The Authorized Version of 1611, with standardized spelling revisions of the 1769 edition].

 The accuracy and trustworthiness of the AV is well documented by Edward F. Hills, in his book titled [The King James Version Defended](https://archive.org/details/TheKingJamesVersionDefended/mode/2up).
 Hills provides proof that the AV should be preferred by English speaking people everywhere.
 Application developers can trust the utility of AVX Framework, and place their focus on specific use-case scenarios and personas.
 With a license as free as the gospel, use it as you see fit (hopefully to the glory of God).
-The upcoming 2024 release of AV-Bible will be built upon this foundation.
+The upcoming releases of AV-Bible will be built upon this foundation.

 ### Functional Overview